How to Port the U8G2 Graphics Library to STM32

 {

-u8g2_InitDisplay(&myDisplay); // send init sequence to the display, display is in sleep mode after this,
+u8g2_InitDisplay(&myDisplay); // send init sequence; display sleeps after this

 u8g2_ClearDisplay(&myDisplay);